glenjaysondmello/FluentEdge/README.md

 ---

-> 🚀 FluentEdge – Empowering learners with AI to improve typing, fluency, and pronunciation in English.
+> 🚀 FluentEdge – Empowering learners with AI and GraphQL to improve typing speed fluency and pronunciation in English.